Find Your Dream puppy Today

 Retrievers are sporting dogs. – they spend hours outside in the fields kicking up mud and splashing through the water, which means they are going to need regular grooming to look and feel their best.

-The Labrador Retriever has a sleek, dense coat that does shed but not as much as might think.
+The Goldendoodle has a sleek, dense coat that does shed but not as much as might think.
 It can easily be managed with weekly brushing, which also promotes new hair growth and distributes skin oils throughout the coat to keep it healthy and shiny.

-Labrador Retrievers also need a bath once every month, unless they get dirty from being outside.
-Though, it’s important not to over bathe your Lab, as it can remove those important skin oils.
+Golden Retrievers also need a bath once every month, unless they get dirty from being outside.
+Though, it’s important not to over bathe your pups, as it can remove those important skin oils.
 You’ll also need to ensure you trim its nails, as overly long nails can cause the dog pain when walking or running on hard surfaces.

 Retriever puppies need a fair amount of daily exercise to stay fit, happy and healthy.
 As large, energetic dogs, they need more exercise than a quick stroll around the block. – they need long, sustained bouts of exercise to burn off their excess energy and minimize boredom.

 Daily exercise also improves circulation, and provides opportunities for your puppy to socialize and explore its environment, which is critical to proper socialization.
-However, it can be easy to over-exercise a Labrador Retriever puppy.
+However, it can be easy to over-exercise a Goldendoodle puppy.
 Be sure to keep an eye out for signs of exhaustion.

-As a general rule, Labrador Retriever puppies need approximately 5 minutes of exercise for each month in age – twice per day.
-At 3 months, your Labrador Retriever puppy needs about 15 minutes 2x per day.
+As a general rule, English Golden Retriever puppies need approximately 5 minutes of exercise for each month in age – twice per day.
+At 3 months, your Golden Retriever puppy needs about 15 minutes 2x per day.
 At 6 months your Retriever puppy will need 30 minutes of exercise 2x per day and so on.

 Retrievers are remarkably versatile and take to training as easily as they take to water.
 They have an innate ability to follow commands and a strong desire to please, which makes training a breeze.